Toogii2019/flask-mailroom/README.md

 2. Also added validation for donation field (Check if its an integer number.
 Otherwise report error)
 3. Added "Logout" navigation + template
 4. Added Create New Donor in addition to "Add New Donation".
+5. Sign Up page to register a new user

 ## Your Task